psydenst/minishell/README.md

 Add the path to the lib.
 IMPORTANT: The code won't compile if you don't add the correct path in Makefile.

-Replace ~/.zshrc with ~/.bashrc if you use bash instead of zsh
 ```
 echo 'export C_INCLUDE_PATH="/usr/local/opt/readline/include:$C_INCLUDE_PATH"' >> ~/.zshrc
 ```